benjamin-t-brown/sdl2w/README.md

 SDL2W - SDL2 Wrapper

-This is a minimalistic C++17 library which wraps SDL2 functionality and includes the following features:
+This is an opinionated C++17 library which wraps SDL2 functionality and includes the following features:

 - Window and Renderer creation
   - GPU Mode